llm-operator/docs/docs/source/access_control.rst

 Creating Organizations and Projects
 -----------------------------------

-You can use CLI ``llmo`` to create a new organization and a project.
+You can use CLI ``llma`` to create a new organization and a project.

 Creating a new Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^